-Elementary students can arrive at school beginning at 7:45AM each day (unless they ride the bus).
+Kindergarten students can arrive at school beginning at 7:45 each day (unless they ride the bus).
+They are not to arrive before that time.
+Preschool students can arrive at school beginning at 8:05.
 They are not to arrive before that time.
 The school cannot be responsible for the supervision of non-bussed children before those times.